 The Company has classified the Series E Preferred Stock as temporary equity in the financial statements as it is subject to mandatory redemption at the option of the holder.
 The Company has concluded that the Series E Preferred Stock is more akin to a debt-type instrument than an equity-type instrument.
 The embedded conversion option in the Series E Preferred Stock is not clearly and closely related to a debt-type host and is further discussed below The redemption call by the issuer and the redemption put by the holder were deemed to be clearly and closely related to the host contract and therefore were not separated from the host instrument.
-The call by the issuer was exercisable at the balance sheet date, but was not deemed to be under the control of the Company since the principal holder of the Series E Preferred Stock holds the majority of the Company's voting rights; accordingly the preferred stock was accreted to the redemption amount in effect on the balance sheet date.
-As the Company's common stock closing price immediately preceding the issuance date was equal to the Series E Preferred Stock's conversion price, the Company has not recognized a BCF.
+The call by the issuer was exercisable at the balance sheet date, but was not deemed to be under the control of the Company since the principal holder of the Series E Preferred Stock holds the majority of the Company's voting rights; accordingly the Series E Preferred Stock was accreted to the redemption amount in effect on the balance sheet date.
+As the Company's common stock closing price immediately preceding the issuance date was equal to the Series E Conversion Price, the Company has not recognized a BCF.

-The embedded conversion feature was not deemed to be closely and clearly related to the debt-type host instrument and before the modification described below did not meet the requirement for classification as equity.
+The embedded conversion feature was not deemed to be closely and clearly related to the debt-type host instrument and before the modification described below did not meet the requirements for classification as equity.
 Accordingly, it was accounted as a liability at fair value with subsequent changes in fair value included in earnings.
-The changes in fair value of the embedded derivative included in the statement of earnings were for the three and six months ended June 30, 2013 were \$3.8 million and \$7.0 million, respectively.
+The change in fair value of the embedded derivative included in the statement of earnings was \$7.0 million were for the nine months ended September 30, 2013.
 On May 14, 2013, the host instrument was modified by eliminating certain provisions that prevented the embedded conversion feature from meeting the criteria for classification as equity.
 Accordingly, the fair value of the embedded conversion liability of \$8.6 million as of May 14, 2013 was reclassified to paid in capital.
-The following gives pro forma effect to the results of operations had the modification been effective on February 21, 2013:
+The following gives pro forma effect to the results of operations for the nine months ended September 30,2013 had the modification been effective on February 21, 2013: